opencog/atomspace-dht/README.md

   will solve this.
 * TODO: Optionally use crypto signatures to verify that the data comes from legitimate, cooperating sources.
+* TODO: Change the default one-week data expiration policy.
+Not sure what to do, here.
 * TODO: Support read-write overlays on top of read-only datasets.
   This seems like it should be easy...
 * TODO: Enhancement: listen for new values on specific atoms